mediascience/Browser-Multiple-Downloader/README.md

 defined in HTML5.

 ## Try it Out
-The [Chrome version](https://chrome.google.com/webstore/detail/multiple-file-downloader/ijodceacahodmjmdmfcobdepogaajbpc) is ready for field testing.
+The <a href="http://chrome.google.com/webstore/detail/multiple-file-downloader/ijodceacahodmjmdmfcobdepogaajbpc" target="_blank">Chrome version</a> is ready for field testing.

 ## Community
 Find features, implementation details, and miscellaneous discussion on the